-Wherever your spices’ place to be eventually ends up, make sure to visit regularly.
+Wherever your spices may eventually end up, make sure to check regularly.
 Organizing your spice storage, similar to decluttering other areas of your life, can truly come with a level of excitement and liberation.
 Label and sort them out regularly.
 It will make you want to use them more often, and that’s the point – right?
 Just starting out on your Minimalism Journey?
-Check out this blogpst for valuable tips.
+Check out our blog for valuable tips.

 5. It’s about the right tools – and 2 extra seconds

 This really does matter.
 Really.
 We all have experienced it.
 That one time, while in a a rush, we reach out for the first tool at hand.
 We dip it right into the spice container.
 Again, we do not want humid clumps inside as the result of wet cutlery.
 Ideally you pick spice containers with perforated closing lids so no extra tools are needed for seasoning.